Ghostess/ghost_kernel_a52s_5g/README.md

 **Notes**:

-- It's still not fully automated; if prompted during kernel configuration, use the options stated in the "Manually" section below.
+- If prompted during kernel configuration, you can simply press enter to go with the default options (which is what i use)

 - The build script relies on pre-packaged images located in `base-images` for both AOSP (crDroid) and One UI (UN1CA 3.1.0) (For this one, i modified its fstab to support all oneui versions).
 If you provide your own `boot.img` or `vendor_boot.img`, make sure you replace both `boot.img` and `vendor_boot.img` in either `aosp` or `oneui` folder, depending on which ROM you got them from.